Academic bio (short version):

 I'm writing a fire history of the United States, and have begun to publish material from that project.

-My writing has appeared in the New York Times, The Atlantic, Harper's, The New Republic, The Guardian, The New Yorker, the New York Review of Books, The Nation, Foreign Policy, Slate, Diplomatic History, Modern Intellectual History, the Journal of the History of Ideas, the Journal of American Studies, the Journal of African Cultural Studies, Modern American History, Jacobin, n+1 (online), and Dissent, among other venues.
+I am a contributing writer at The New Yorker.
+My writing has also appeared in the New York Times, The Atlantic, Harper's, The New Republic, The Guardian, the New York Review of Books, The Nation, Foreign Policy, Slate, Diplomatic History, Modern Intellectual History, the Journal of the History of Ideas, the Journal of American Studies, the Journal of African Cultural Studies, Modern American History, Jacobin, n+1 (online), and Dissent, among other venues.